top of page

 - Laurel from CDWU

-Come Die With Us was written to be a voice for people who suddenly died by suicide.
+Come Die With Us® was written to help us deal with grief, trauma and our emotional health.
+It's a story about relationships and how we are all connected.
 Laurel, the main character in Come Die With Us, represents millions of people who suffer from an all consuming silent inner voice.

 Facing our truth leads to healing and forgiveness.
 Truth helped me as a writer to create a story without prejudice or preconceived notions about our mental and emotional health.
 I'm learning, and tackling the day-to-day just like everyone else.
 It's been difficult at times to write this story.
 Digging deep within the soul of someone else's journey and uncovering their raw truth is humbling.

-I've never lost someone I've loved to suicide, but I have felt loss, pain and struggled with the stigma of mental health such as depression, anxiety and silence.
+I've never lost someone I've loved to suicide, but I have felt loss, pain and struggled with the stigma of my emotional health such as depression, anxiety and silence.

 I have faith this story will reach the right people, and at the right times in their life.
 I have a deep, strong compassion for all those who suffer with inner struggles they fear to expose.